mauricechiodo/eim-case-studies/course/credit-scores/Social_Credit_Scores/china/plan/index.md

 ##References

 [1] Martin Chorzempa and Samm Sacks.
-Policy Brief 18-14: China's Social Credit System: A Mark of Progrss or a Threat to Privacy? *Peterso Institute for International Economics,* June 2018.
+Policy Brief 18-14: China's Social Credit System: A Mark of Progrss or a Threat to Privacy? *Peterson Institute for International Economics,* June 2018.

 [2] Rogier Creemers.
 Planning Outline for the Construction of a Social Credit System (2014-2020), April 2015.